-Keeping mother and baby together at night is important as it makes it easier for mum to feed baby in a responsive way.
+Keeping mother and baby together at night is important as it makes it easier for you to feed baby in a responsive way.

 Breastfeeding is handier than bottlefeeding at night and when away from home as there's no need to worry about keeping milk fresh and heating bottles, plus it's free - bottlefeeding a baby can cost over \$800 a year.
-Your partner will lose weight more quickly after the birth if she breastfeeds.
+You will lose weight more quickly after the birth if you breastfeed.

-How dads and partners can get involved
+How partners can get involved

-If your baby is breastfed it is important for mum to feed baby initially, but dads and partners can be involved in many other ways caring for and being close to the baby.
-Here are some suggestions that might be useful to new parents:
+If your baby is breastfed it is important for you to feed baby initially, but partners can be involved in many other ways caring for and being close to the baby.
+Here are some suggestions that your partner might like to try:

-- change your baby's nappy;
+- change the baby's nappy;

-- settle your baby after a feed by winding them;
+- settle the baby after a feed by winding them;

-- hold and soothe your baby;
+- hold and soothe the baby;

-- play with your baby;
+- play with the baby;

-- place your baby on your bare chest for skin-to-skin contact;
+- place the baby on their bare chest for skin-to-skin contact;

-- give your baby a massage;
+- give the baby a massage;

-- carry your baby in a sling or baby carrier;
+- carry the baby in a sling or baby carrier;

-- talk, read and sing to your baby;
+- talk, read and sing to the baby;

-- take your baby for a walk in the pram;
+- take the baby for a walk in the pram;

-- bath your baby.
+- bath the baby.